acauamontiel/pager/README.md

 myPager.prev(); // return number
 ```

-Sets the current index with the previous index, if the **circular** option is true and the current index is 0 it will return the last index
+Sets and returns the current index with the previous index, if the **circular** option is true and the current index is 0 it will return the last index

 #### .next()